 We went into the room with a hidden passage leading to the mezzanine library, where the grand hall can be viewed, and exited at another room.

-We then went upstairs to the Ambassador Room, where it was once used by the late Ambassadore Jose Melencio, Aguinaldo’s son-in-law, as a place for study and rest.
+We then went upstairs to the Ambassador Room, where it was once used by the late Ambassador Jose Melencio, Aguinaldo’s son-in-law, as a place for study and rest.

-At the topmost floor is the watch tower, and it is the most challenging to climb because of the narrow stairs.
-We did not pursued climbing it further because we were told that the wooden stairs are now weak.
+At the topmost floor is the watchtower, and it is the most challenging to climb because of the narrow stairs.
+We did not pursue climbing it further because we were told that the wooden stairs are now weak.